h2oai/h2ogpt/docs/FAQ.md

     ```
     RuntimeError: [enforce fail at ..\c10\core\impl\alloc_cpu.cpp:72] data.
 DefaultCPUAllocator: not enough memory: you tried to allocate 590938112 bytes.
     ```
     then probably CPU has insufficient memory to handle the model.
-Try GGML.
+Try GGUF/GGML.

 ### WARNING: failed to allocate 258.00 MB of pinned memory: out of memory